 For Ida Rubinstein, the war was more upending.
 As Paris fell to the invading German armies, she fled first to Algiers, and from there to Casablanca, Lisbon, and finally to London.
 Reprising her World War I role, Rubinstein cared for wounded Free French troops in England — all while residing at the fashionable Ritz Hotel in Piccadilly.

-As her Paris home and garden had been ransacked during the war — including the loss of her collections of rare books and artwork — Rubinstein elected to return not to Paris, but rather to move to Biarritz and later to her final home, Les Olivades, on the French Riviera near Nice.
+As her Paris home and garden had been ransacked during the war — including the loss of her collections of rare books and artwork — Rubinstein elected not to return to Paris, but instead to move to Biarritz and later to her final home, Les Olivades, on the French Riviera near Nice.

 Having retired completely from public life — as well as having converted to Roman Catholicism — Rubinstein lived the final 15 years of her life in near-seclusion, spending one month each year at the abbey of Hautecombe near Chambrey, where she was described as “characteristically clad in robes made of the finest white silk.”